http-party/http-server/README.md

 `-h` or `--help` Print this list and exit.

-`-c` Set cache time (in seconds) for cache-control max-age header, e.g. -c10 for 10 seconds.
+`-c` Set cache time (in seconds) for cache-control max-age header, e.g. -c10 for 10 seconds (defaults to '3600').
 To disable caching, use -c-1.